Types of Yoga

 Children's Yoga: We all know how important it is to start good habits when we are young, and yoga has been shown to be extremely useful for school aged children.
 Our children's yoga class will be open to 6-11 year-olds, and parents are more than welcome to stay and sit on the sidelines.
 Physically, it will help your little one become stronger and more flexible, and mentally it will give them a sense of calm and a way of coping with stress.
 Unfortunate as it might be, stress in primary school students is on the rise, and yoga can give them an outlet for this stress.
 Children's classes are very reasonably priced at £5 per class.

 Teen Yoga: Our teen yoga classes will be open to students 13-18 years-old and will give teens a safe space to come and express themselves.
 Yoga can greatly increase self esteem and calmness in teenagers, and it is currently being rolled out as part of the curriculum in many places across the country for this very reason.
 It is great for secondary school athletes, as yoga is a complementary sport that both stretches and strengthens.
 It can also help with exam stress.
 Teen classes are very reasonably priced at £6 per class.

-Lunchtime classes: The lunchtime classes are slightly shorter 45 minute classes, to enable those in office jobs to have a workout and still have time to get back to their desks!
-They will both be hatha/vinyasa flow in style and will ensure that you've had a workout in the middle of your work day!
+Lunchtime classes: The lunchtime classes are slightly shorter 45 minute classes, to enable those in office jobs to have a practice and still have time to get back to their desks.
+They will be hatha/vinyasa flow in style and will ensure that you've had some you time to connect with your breath in the middle of your busy day!